Foramen magnum: Heart-shaped foramen magnum

 In an early hominin, Paranthropus boisei, also known as Australopithecus boisei, has a foramen magnum that is similar to a shape of a heart or a cardioid.
 When KNM-ER 406 was examined among other species, the foramen magnum was different.
-Compared to the usual oval-shaped foramen magnum, the shape of the Australopithecus boisei foramen magnum has seem to be shortened.
+Compared to the usual oval-shaped foramen magnum, the shape of the Australopithecus boisei foramen magnum appears to be shortened.
 In the foramen magnum of Australopithecus boisei, both the anterior and posterior are different in size and diameter.
 The anterior of the foramen magnum had a greater lateral diameter and was more broad compared to other early hominins.
 While the lateral diameter of the posterior foramen magnum was shortened to create more of a cardioid shape.
 The anterior edges of the foramen magnum in Australopithecus boisei lacks the oval curve that would normally appear in other species that have an oval to circular-shaped foramen magnum.
 The unique shape of the foramen magnum was also seen in some casts of Hadar species.
 The Hadar shows traits and characteristics of having a similar cardioid shape.
 The change in the shape of the foramen magnum has been studied to identify the possibility of different functions.
 There is a potential correlation between the change of shape of the foramen magnum to how it functions in the body.
 Although not proven, compared to other hominins, the route that blood travels through the foramen magnum in Australopithecus boisei are more straight and direct.
 With the enlargement and broadening of the anterior foramen magnum, allow for more venous drainage from the occipital and marginal sinuses.